perlDreamer/WebService-Shippo/README.md

 v0.0.4 (built 2015-10-16)

-_The Shippo Perl API Client is functional but is in a pre-release stage of its development.
+_This Shippo API Perl Client is functional but is in a pre-release stage of its development.
 There are still tests and documentation to be written, and those tasks are currently under way._